lenstronomy/lenstronomy/Paper/paper.md

 Analyses of strong gravitational lensing have provided a wealth of key insights into cosmology and astrophysics.
 For example, relative time delays of multiply imaged variable sources provided precision measurements on the expansion rate of the Universe [@Wong:2020; @Shajib:2020strides; @Birrer:2020tdcosmoiv].
 Small scale distortions in the lensing signal of resolved sources [@Vegetti:2012; @Hezaveh:2016; @Birrer:2017] and unresolved flux ratios [@Gilman:2020; @Hsueh:2020] constrain the nature of dark matter.
-Combined strong lensing and kinematic observables constrain the formation and evolution of galaxies [@Sonnenfeld:2015; @Shajib:2021slacs], and the magnification effect provides an otherwise inaccessible angle on the early universe [@Zheng:2012; @Cava:2018].
+Combined strong lensing and kinematic observables constrain the formation and evolution of galaxies [@Sonnenfeld:2015; @Shajib:2021slacs], and the lensing magnification effect provides an otherwise inaccessible angle on the early universe [@Zheng:2012; @Cava:2018].